 What is an animal?
 How much of what we know about the natural world actually comes from reality, and how much is a projection of human concerns onto other living things?
 When we represent animals in art, literature, or scientific discourse, what kinds of boundaries between “humanity” and “animality” are drawn?
 Why are those boundaries so often transgressed or transformed?
 What kind of cultural or political work is performed when we compare animals to people, or people to animals?

-In seminar, students will be guided through the transition between high school and college-level writing and communication.
+In seminars, students will be guided through the transition between high school and college-level writing and communication.
 They will build a basic website for ongoing multimodal projects, conduct a rhetorical analysis of a medieval animal fable, and write a literary analysis of A Midsummer Night’s Dream.

 Image: Detail from an illustration by Habiballah of Sava in Attar, Language of the Birds, folio 11r.
 Ca. 1600, Metropolitan Museum, New York. https://www.metmuseum.org/art/collection/search/451725